kraaarpit/docker-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is for poc for Docker, Travis CI and AWS beanstalk
+This is for poc for Docker, Circle CI and AWS beanstalk

 In the project directory, you can run: